Achieve KYC Compliance

 Know Your Customer (KYC) refers to the process of verifying the identity of your customers, either before or during the time that they start doing business with you.
-The term KYC also references the regulated bank customer identity verification practices to assess and monitor customer risk and a legal requirement to comply that are intended to prevent banks from being used for money laundering activities.
+The term “KYC” also references the regulated bank customer identity verification practices to assess and monitor customer risk.
+The KYC process is also a legal requirement intended as an anti-money laundering (AML) measure.

 Who is Impacted?

 Regulations are becoming increasingly strict for financial institutions to better verify customer identities during the opening and maintaining of accounts.
-KYC rules require “reasonable diligence” to know (and retain) the essential facts concerning every customer.
-Whether you are technically subject to KYC regulation or not, companies of all sizes are embracing KYC practices to protect themselves and their customers.
+KYC policies require “reasonable due diligence” to know (and retain) the essential facts concerning every customer.
+Whether you are technically subject to KYC regulations or not, companies of all sizes are embracing KYC procedures to protect themselves and their customers.

 KYC Compliance and Your Customer Identity Program

 How do you know someone is who they say they are?
 How do you answer this question when your customers aren’t sitting face to face across the desk from you?

 - In 2017, there were 16.7 million victims of identity fraud, a record high that followed a previous record the year before, according to 2018 Identity Fraud: Fraud Enters a New Era of Complexity from Javelin Strategy & Research.

 - Criminals are engaging in complex identity fraud schemes that are leaving record numbers of victims in their wake.
 The amount stolen hit $16.8 billion in 2017 as 30% of U.S. consumers were notified of a data breach, an increase of 12 percent from 2016.